natgo/wt-wiki-scraper/wikitext-transpiled/ground/Stormer%20HVM.md

 ;After ~450 m

-Three missiles disassemble from carrier missile and start increasing their speed to the extreme, easily reaching 1178 m/s.
+Three missiles disassemble from carrier missile and start increasing their speed to the extreme, easily reaching 1178 m/s in a straight line.
 To not lose control over their movement due to speed, they constantly spiral.
 Missiles have acceptable agility and will instantly react to any scope movements, so aim them using sniper mode.
 Be quick and precise, if possible.

 They have minimal penetration and, mostly due to their spiralling nature, aiming them at ground forces is practically pointless, unless you try to disintegrate tanks which have little to no armour, like other SPAA or ATGM tanks - in the case of such tanks, if you somehow hit their weak spot, they still can be destroyed by smaller missiles, so it is worth trying.